Man lives with a toy in his lungs for 40 years

 Children may not be able to give accurate descriptions of what happened before the cough, nor the symptoms that developed, so it is safest for parents to seek immediate medical attention, said Munavvar.

 Common symptoms that mimic TFB in children include irritation of the airway, asthma, pneumonia and excess production of mucous.
-In adults, the syndrome mimics bronchogenic carcinomas, and although difficult to diagnose, Dr. Munavvar noted that chronic coughing is a strong indicator of a possible irregularity in the lungs.
+In adults, the syndrome mimics bronchogenic carcinomas, and although difficult to diagnose, Munavvar noted that chronic coughing is a strong indicator of a possible irregularity in the lungs.

 The most important sign of TFB for any adult or child is if they choke on an object and develop chronic coughing.
 If an adult has a chronic cough but does not recall choking, the symptom is most likely related to something else, said Munavvar.